krtx/alstat/README.md

 POST    404         36
 ```

-As an advanced usage, regexps can be specified to extract a part of
+Regexps can be used to extract a part of the values.
-the value.

 ```
 $ alstat -c 0 -l 'path:(/profile|/status)' ./test.log